griffithlab/rnabio.org/_posts/0000-08-01-Installation.md

 Also, linking the R-patched `bin` directory into your `PATH` may cause weird things to happen, such as man pages or `git log` to not display.
 This can be circumvented by directly linking the `R*` executables (`R`, `RScript`, `RCmd`, etc.) into a `PATH` directory.

 ## R Libraries
+Installation type: add new base R libraries to an R installation.

 For this tutorial we require:
 - [devtools](https://cran.r-project.org/web/packages/devtools/index.html)